lymphocyte and disease

 A large number of receptors expressed on T cell surface orchestrate precisely to regulate adaptive immunity.
 These receptors can be classified to antigen receptor (TCR), co-stimulatory receptors (CD28 and others) and co-inhibitory receptors (PD-1 and others).
 Our group is interested in understanding the transmembrane signaling and protein regulation mechanisms of these receptors.

 Immunoreceptors on T cell surface normally engage with membrane-anchored ligands and elicit ligand-dependent signaling through phosphorylation of tyrosine-based motifs.
 It is well known that tyrosine phosphorylation of immunoreceptors are regulated by kinases and phosphatases, but less is known about the role of neighboring lipid molecules.
-We find that acidic phospholipids can ionically interact with basic residues in juxtamembrane regions of immunoreceptors to sequester tyrosine phosphorylation sites within the membrane bilayer and therefore avoid spontaneous activation.
+We find that acidic phospholipids can ionically interact with basic residue-rich sequence (BRS) in juxtamembrane regions of immunoreceptors to sequester tyrosine phosphorylation sites within the membrane bilayer and therefore avoid spontaneous activation.
 Such an ionic protein-lipid interaction is dynamic and can be influenced by local charge, mechanical force, membrane rigidity and curvature.
 We find that Ca2+ influx following T cell activation not only regulates downstream signaling but also modulates TCR and CD28 phosphorylation through the disruption of ionic protein-lipid interaction.
 Mechanistically, influxed Ca2+ ions transiently accumulate at channel pore region and directly interact with phosphate groups of acidic phospholipids to neutralize negative charges, which is specific and reversible.
 In comparison, other abundant cations in cytosol, such as Mg2+ and K+, show much weaker lipid binding due to their chemical properties.
-Importantly, this lipid/Ca2+ regulation is generally applicable to a diverse range of receptors like TCR, CD28 and LFA1 in T cells as well as IgG-BCR in B cells (Cell 2008, Nature 2013, Nat Comm 2015, Nat Rev Immunol 2016, Nat Struct Mol Bio 2017, PLOS Bio 2018).
+Importantly, this lipid/Ca2+ regulation is generally applicable to a diverse range of receptors like TCR, CD28 and LFA1 in T cells as well as IgG-BCR in B cells (Cell 2008, Nature 2013, Nat Comm 2015, Nat Rev Immunol 2016, Nat Struct Mol Bio 2017, PLOS Bio 2018), and the BRS is a common motif found in human single-pass transmembrane proteins, typically located in the cytoplasmic juxtamembrane region (Juxtamembrane sequences of human single-pass TM proteins table).

 Reciprocal regulation of TCR signaling by acidic phospholipids and Ca2+.